ElaFinIta/gitNotes/README.md

 git fetch origin HEAD **and** git merge HEAD where HEAD is ref pointing to the current branch.

+git pull will NOT remove your local untracked files

 ## git add
 Add a single file:
 ```shell